michaeldtaylor/Ghostbot/README.md

 The following Windows environment variables must be set:

 - GhostbotDiscordToken (to do anything!)
-- GhostbotAzureStorageKey (to use $account set module)
+- GhostbotAzureStorageConnectionString (to use '$account set' command)
 - DestinyApiKey (to use any module that consumes the Destiny API - most of them!)

 How to add a Bot to a server (Guild):